Virginia Advance Directives

 Who can help people to fill out an AD in Virginia?

-Why would a health care provider or lawyer want to go through training to be a “facilitator”?
+Why would I want to go through training to become an AD facilitator?

 How can I sign up for facilitator training?

-Currently, UVa provides this training by traveling to agencies (e.g., community services boards, hospitals) that have voiced an interest in the training.
+UVa provides this training by traveling to agencies (e.g., community services boards, peer support agencies, hospitals) that have voiced an interest in the training.
 If you are an individual interested in the training, we encourage you to find out if others at your agency would like to do the training too.

-If you are a representative of an agency that would like to request training, please contact:
+If you are an interested individual, or a representative of an agency that would like to request training for a group, please contact:

 Cynthia Elledge, Ph.D.